FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/README.md

 # Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose

-R code used to Validate Mechansitic PK-PD Model of Opioid Overdose
+R code used to validate Mechansitic PK-PD Model of Opioid Overdose through simulation of clinical ventilation trials

 # Authors